When should you feed birds?

 Feeding birds in autumn

-While some natural food sources are still available, these quickly become scarce as the season progresses.
-Providing a steady supply of nutritious food during autumn helps birds adapt to changing conditions and supports those that remain active in gardens throughout the winter.
+While some natural food is still available, supplies quickly decline as the season progresses.
+Feeding birds in autumn helps them maintain body weight and prepare for the colder months, supporting birds that remain active in gardens throughout winter.

 The best bird food for autumn

-Premium Whole Peanuts for Birds
+Premium Whole Sunflower Hearts for Birds

 The price depends on the options chosen on the product page